 - Increase water intake – Did you know that vertigo is one of the earliest signs of dehydration?
 Unless there are other symptoms that indicate a dangerous underlying cause like stroke or a heart attack, drinking more water should be your first line of defense against vertigo.

-- Upper cervical chiropractic care – This subspecialty of chiropractic has helped hundreds of patients to break free from vertigo in case studies.
+- Upper cervical chiropractic care – This has helped hundreds of patients to break free from vertigo in case studies.
 Let’s take a closer look so you can decide if this is the right option for you.

 How Upper Cervical Chiropractic Helps Vertigo Patients